 What happens if there is a center emergency?

 Each room has Emergency procedures posted.
-These detail where you are at in the center and how to get out in a fire or where to go incase of an emergency.
+These detail where you are at in the center and how to get out in a fire or where to go and what to do incase of an emergency.
 To familiarize the staff and children with emergency procedures, fire drills are practiced with the children monthly throughout the year and tornado drills are practiced monthly from April through October.

 How can I be sure your center is safe?